 Buying a 15-year, $750,000 policy as a healthy 40-year-old woman would start at about $32 per month.

 Losing a partner is devastating to the one left behind.
 One thing you can do to help ease the burden is to provide a financial safety net that could help pay your home mortgage in the event of your death.
-If you have 15 years or less on your mortgage, a 15-year term life insurance policy in an amount that will cover the outstanding balance might make sense.
+If you have a 15-year mortgage or less, a 15-year term life insurance policy in an amount that will cover the outstanding balance might make sense.
 The proceeds from your policy could be used by your partner to help pay the mortgage and other day-to-day expenses while they adjust to their new situation – a welcome reprieve when it is needed the most.

 How much does a 15-year term life insurance policy cost?